Organic Garden Club Speaker Topics

 October 20, 2017: Channel Island District Meeting in Malibu

-February 1, 2018: District Lunch hosted by Conejo Valley Garden Club
+February 1, 2018: District Lunch hosted by Conejo Valley Garden Club, Palm Garden Hotel, Thousand Oaks

-- May - June, 2018: California Garden Clubs Convention
+June 4 - 7, 2018: California Garden Clubs Convention in Tuolumne, CA

 June 20, 2018: Channel Island District Meeting